som3canadian/Some-Tools/README.md

 # Some-Tools

-Manage all your pentest tools in one place et keep them up to date with one command 😎
+Manage all your pentest tools in one place and keep them up to date with one command 😎

 <br>